HydrolienF/Underilla/README.md

     2. Create a new directory for your server and move the paper .jar file inside.
     3. Create a `start.sh` on Linux or MacOS or a `start.bat` in Windows with `java -jar paper-1.21.4-222.jar -nogui` inside.
 (Replace `1.21.4-222` by your paper version.)
     4. On Linux & MacOS only, give exec perms to `start.sh` by running `chmod 700 start.sh`.
-    5. Start the server with `./start.sh` on Linux and MacOS or `./start.bat` on Windows.
+    5. Start the server in a terminal with `./start.sh` on Linux and MacOS or `./start.bat` on Windows.
     6. The server stops because of eula, open `eula.txt`, set `eula=true` and restart the server.
     7. If you want to have the same cave result for each of your generation try, you can edit `level-seed=` in `servers.properties` to a random number.
     8. You can edit the mob spawning settings or any other server config here if you want.